workstaffhq/helpcenter/docs/managers/payroll/workflow.md

   ![warning2.png](images/warning2.png)
 - **Some shifts are not included**: this warning appears when new shifts were added or approved after the pay period was last generated.
 As such, this data is not yet included in the pay period, and it usually needs to be re-generated.
 Click **Re-generate** to have the missing time entries included and the period data updated.
   ![warning3.png](images/warning3.png)
-- **Remuneration data for some shifts has changed**: This warning displays if there are changes to the compensation data for at least one staff member for hours worked during the period.
+- **Compensation data for some shifts has changed**: This warning displays if there are changes to the compensation data for at least one staff member for hours worked during the period.
   ![warning4.png](images/warning4.png)
 - If any data is out of date, warnings will also appear on the far right of affected pay stubs in the pay period screen:
   ![warning5.png](images/warning5.png)